-866 Further requirements and procedure:
+884 Further requirements and procedure:

-- A committee for a pre-selection of the candidates will be set up.
-The committee will consist of 4 people: a current FYEG EC member, a former FYEG Secretary General or office coordinator, one full MO representative and a 4th member (NGO professional worker). - Only applications including all required documents and sent before the given deadline will be examined taking into consideration both political and professional skills of the candidates.
-These candidates will be given a written assignment and interview if this is possible. - The committee will assess the candidates' experience and skills. - Candidates will be given a month to campaign and are expected to present themselves at the GA.
-The final decision on the Sec-Gen of FYEG lies with the final vote of the GA of the organisation. - In case a candidate is not recommended by the committee, they will still be able to apply for the position and present themselves at the GA, but the candidacy will not be endorsed by the EC. - In case the Secretary-General wants to renew their mandate and if by the closing of the deadline for the applications for the Secretary-General there are no other applications received, there is no need for the Selection Committee. - 886 FYEG's Representative to the EGP Committee Candidates: - 887 Candidates to FYEG's Representative to the EGP Committee must provide:
+A committee for a pre-selection of the candidates will be set up.
+The committee

+Only applications including all required documents and sent before the given deadline will be examined taking into consideration both political and professional skills of the candidates.
+These candidates will be given a written assignment and interview if this is possible.

+893 The committee will assess the candidates' experience and skills.

+Candidates will be given a month to campaign and are expected to present themselves at the GA.
+The final decision on the Sec-Gen of FYEG lies with the final vote of the GA of the organisation.

+In case a candidate is not recommended by the committee, they will still be able to apply for the position and present themselves at the GA, but the candidacy will not be endorsed by the EC.

+In case the Secretary-General wants to renew their mandate and if by the closing of the deadline for the applications for the Secretary-General there are no other applications received, there is no need for the Selection Committee.

+903 FYEG's Representative to the EGP Committee Candidates:

+904 Candidates to FYEG's Representative to the EGP Committee must provide:

-• A motivation letter,
+905 A motivation letter,